 Plastic Balls Peony Table Lamp

-Materials: Round white/vanilla coloured acrylic or PVC base with 4 stacked globes.
+Materials: Round white-vanilla coloured acrylic or PVC plastic base with 4 stacked globes.
 5 small chrome rings in between the balls, below and on top.
-Big round fabric lampshade decorated with red peony flowers and green leaves.
+Big tubular fabric lampshade decorated with red peony flowers and green leaves.
 Black Bakelite E27 socket.

 Total Height: 91 cm / 35.82”

 Electricity: 1 bulb E27, 1 x 60 watt, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.

 Manufacturer: To be appraised.